HBPVIS/ZeroEQ/doc/feature/httpServerREST.md

 ## API

-To fullfill the requirements with minimal API changes, we propose a generic interface as follows:
+To fulfill the requirements with minimal API changes, we propose a generic interface as follows:

     namespace zeroeq